 Like all elements of the company's Integrated Management System, HR policies and procedures apply to all the activities of Ghella S.p.A. and its subsidiaries and associates, regardless of their geographic location.

-During the construction phase, operational controlschecks and monitoring of thehuman resources' management significant aspects relating to human resources are carried out by our site HR teams, who report on them periodically thereon to the client and the headquarters.
+During the construction phase, operational controls and monitoring of the significant aspects relating to human resources are carried out by our site HR teams, who report on them periodically to the client and the headquarters.